jasonppy/word-discovery/README.md

 tar -xf placesaudio_2020_splits.tar.gz
 ```

-# 6. Speech-Image retrieval for SpokenCOCO
+# 6. Speech-Image Retrieval on SpokenCOCO
 This section test VG-HuBERT_x on validation set of SpokenCOCO.
 Make sure you have model_root and data_root point to the right dir in ./scripts/validate.sh.

 run